 Ms. Atherton is a global human resources executive leader and strategic business partner with experience in the high-tech, marketing, retail, and healthcare industries with a passion for connecting people and hiring top talent.
 She has a successful track record of driving cost-effective, efficient and scalable sourcing strategies to attract best-in-class talent.
 She graduated from University of California, Irvine, with a Bachelor of Arts in Psychology.

-Prior to joining IDC, Ms. Bailey was Chief Research Officer at 451 Research where she was responsible for shaping the research agenda for over 100 analysts on a worldwide basis, spearheading the development of innovative research products around voice of the customer and building enterprise decision maker panels.
-She also served as Chief Data Scientist at a big data startup and consultant to CIOs to determine the business value of IT for their organization.
-Named 2011 IDC Analyst of the Year, Ms. Bailey holds a B.S. with honors in Mathematical Statistics from Monash University, Australia.
+Prior to joining IDC, Michelle was Chief Research Officer at 451 Research where she was responsible for shaping the research agenda for over 100 analysts on a worldwide basis, spearheading the development of innovative research products around voice of the customer, and building enterprise decision maker panels.
+She also served as Chief Data Scientist at a big data startup, and consultant to CIOs to determine the business value of IT for their organization.

 Tanya Baker is a Senior Analytic Scientist at FICO, where she is responsible for designing, developing and delivering neural network and machine learning based cutting-edge technologies for card and electronic payment fraud detection for US and International financial institutions, including the FICO™ Falcon® Fraud Manager product which protects about two thirds of the world's payment card transactions from fraud.
 For over eight years, Tanya has worked closely with financial institutions globally to design and build fraud detection analytics for them.
 FICO has been applying machine learning algorithms for fraud detection since 1992, and develops data and predictive analytics based solutions empowering companies globally to make better decisions by providing innovative machine learning and artificial intelligence solutions.